 Osaka’s Kansai International Airport (KIX) is decent before security and weak after.
-My friend loathes the neon lighting of the airport–this bothers me less.
+My buddy Doug loathes the neon lighting of the airport–this bothers me less.
 My issue is the food options after security leave a lot to be desired.
 Since this is my home airport, I am not in a position to give an objective reading.
-Security lines can get super long in peak hours, but usually it’s fine.
+Security lines can get super long during peak hours, but usually it’s fine.

 Verdict: KIX is so-so.

 Osaka’s Itami Airport (ITM) has recently had a facelift.
 It’s marginally improved.
 Just because you have a Wolfgang Puck’s pizza place doesn’t mean you’ve got it made, baby.
 Wolfgang Puck is f***ing overrated.
 Also, you almost have to take a bus to get anywhere from ITM.
 Buses sucks.

 I’ve been to the airport in Kuala Lumpur (KUL) several times but I forget everything about it.